 Michael R. Glass

 Dr. Michael Glass is an urbanist who works at the intersection of geography and planning.
 His primary research is on city-region governance and planning, housing, and urban infrastructure; he has regional expertise in Southeast Asia, North America, and Australasia.
 He is the co-editor of Urban Violence, Resilience and Security: Governance Responses in the Global South (Edward Elgar, 2022), Performativity, Politics, and the Production of Social Space (Routledge, 2014), Infrastructural Times (Bristol University Press, forthcoming), and co-author of Priced Out: Stuyvesant Town and the Loss of Middle-Class Neighborhoods (NYU Press, 2016).
 His most recent research examines the ways that infrastructure shapes regions and influences regional equity: you can read more about his Network on Infrastructural Regionalism (NOIR) here.
-He has published extensively in leading international journals and is on the editorial board of Asian Geography Journal and Regional Studies, Regional Science.
+He has published extensively in leading international journals and is on the editorial boards of Asian Geography Journal and Regional Studies, Regional Science.
 He is also the Regional Studies Association's Territorial Ambassador to the United States.
 Winner of the 2015 Bellet Award for Teaching Excellence, Dr. Glass is the Director of Undergraduate Studies and teaches courses for Urban Studies including: U.S. Housing and Property and Introduction to Urban Studies.

 - URBNST 0010: Introduction to Urban Studies